ErSachinBhati/Assignment-4/README.md

 ![image](https://github.com/sachinkumarbhati/sachinkumarbhati/assets/158732178/0f438da5-bb03-43c5-a9cd-500bdd5a7b25)

-**Q 6: Rename all files in the "Documents" subdirectory of "MyFiles" with a ".bak" extension.
-Ensure the original file names are preserved.**

 **Q 7: Use a wildcard character to copy all files from the "Documents" subdirectory of "MyFiles" to another directory named "Backup."**